-The Environmental Quality Incentives Program (EQIP) was reauthorized in the Farm Security and Rural Investment Act of 2008 (Farm Bill) to provide a voluntary conservation program for farmers and ranchers that promotes agricultural production and environmental quality as compatible national goals.
+The Environmental Quality Incentives Program (EQIP) was reauthorized in the 2014 Farm Bill to provide a voluntary conservation program for farmers and ranchers that promotes agricultural production and environmental quality as compatible national goals.
 EQIP offers financial and technical help to assist eligible participants install or implement structural and management practices on eligible agricultural land.

 EQIP offers contracts with a minimum term that ends one year after the implementation of the last scheduled practices and a maximum term of ten years.
 These contracts provide incentive payments and cost-shares to implement conservation practices.
 Persons who are engaged in livestock or agricultural production on eligible land may participate in the EQIP program.
 EQIP activities are carried out according to an environmental quality incentives program plan of operations developed in conjunction with the producer that identifies the appropriate conservation practice or practices to address the resource concerns.
 The practices are subject to NRCS technical standards adapted for local conditions.
 The local conservation district approves the plan.

 EQIP will, if approved, pay cost-share on certain approved conservation practices.
 Incentive payments may be provided for up to three years to encourage producers to carry out management practices they may not otherwise use without the incentive.
 Historically underserved producers and ranchers may be eligible for higher cost-share amounts.
 Farmers and ranchers may elect to use a certified third-party provider for technical assistance.

 How to Apply

 Visit your local USDA Service Center to apply or visit Getting Started with NRCS.

 NRCS will help eligible producers develop an EQIP plan of operations, which will become the basis of the EQIP contract.